-The sister sacrificed her teenage years to care for her three younger siblings.
+His sister sacrificed her teenage years to care for her three younger siblings.

-Big Whoop Says OP
+Big Whoop, Says OP

 OP claims three young boys were easy for his sister to watch and doesn’t understand why his parents think they have anything to make up for.